Selection of Materials Used for Electrical Contacts

 Materials used for Electrical Contacts, play an important role in the performance of electrical machines and equipment.
 Hence, it becomes quite important to select a suitable material for electrical contacts.
 The successful operation of electrical contacts for a specific application, is a function of various factors.
 While selecting a suitable material for electrical contact, we have to consider the many factors.
 Some of the most important factors are showing below –

 Contact Force The contact resistance of a pair of contact depends on force applied during the closed position of contacts.
 As the contact force, the contacts have to withstand during operation, increase the required contact area of contacts surfaces increase.
 This contact force is very much effective in case on curved surface contacts as compare to flat surface contacts.
 This contact force may very form fraction of 1 gm to 1 kg.
 The material used for electrical contact should be capable to with stand with this contact force.

+Voltage and Current The performance of contacts is related the voltage and current, the contacts must make and break during their operation.
 The contacts used in DC supply are subjected to material transfer from the face of one contact to the face of its making contact.
 Which results in mound on one contact and hole or cater on the face of its making contact.
 The direction of transfer of material whether form positive to negative or vice versa depends on the polarity of ions formed by material.

 Contact Resistance The primary function of almost all electrical contacts is to carry the electric current.
 Hence, the electrical contact must possess very small contact resistance, to void the unwanted voltage drop across the contact especially in case of small voltage rating.
 Contact resistance consists of the resistance on contact material and the resistance of interface between contacts.
 The resistance of contact material is very low as compare to resistance of interference.
 The interference surfaces of contact are flat.
 Every flat surface is having several small projection points.